Skip to main content

 Recently, a friend expressed his frustration with being too nice in his business.
 Out of his niceness, he believed people took advantage of him, and he was beaten up by the world.
 This was a sentiment I related to deeply.

 During our conversation, I saw what it was like to be on the other side of me when I was in the same hurt state.
-It brought back the memories when I asked myself if I could be successful and still be nice in business.
+It brought back memories of when I asked myself if I could be successful and still be nice in business.
 As I think about it now, I remember milestones in my journey where I had to go to dark places to survive and move forward with my life.
 There were team members and clients who preyed on me, and there was not a safe place to retreat.

 There is a scene that comes to my mind from the 1995 film Casino, by Martin Scorsese.
 In the particular scene, I relate to, they take a guy to the cornfield.
 At the spot, they took him, was a large hole.
 As he is standing next to the hole, the surrounding mafia begins hitting him with baseball bats until he is just short of death.
 At this point, they throw him into the hole, where he is barely hanging on.
-It is at this point they began to shovel dirt on him as they bury him alive.
+It is at this point they begin to shovel dirt on him as they bury him alive.
 In 2009, this image demonstrates how I felt.

 It seemed like everyone had taken their bat to me, and I was barely holding on.
 On top of that, it felt like the surrounding chaos buried me alive.
 Here I was thinking I was helping others, doing my best, and nothing I did was good enough.
 I went to a dark place of despair in facing this reality.
 As my friend was sharing with me, it reminded me of this season of my life.
 He was beaten up, and like me, he had turned his heart off to stop the pain.
-It is in this state, we become a shell of who we once were.
+It is in this state, that we become a shell of who we once were.

 So, how do we prevent ourselves from transforming from a nice, joyful, and loving person helping others into a cold, broken shell of a person?
 In other words, how can we be nice in business, not get beat up, and succeed?